lammps/lammps/doc/src/Python_examples.rst

 Note that for PyMol, you need to have built and installed the open-source version of PyMol in your Python, so that you can import it from a Python script.
-See the PyMol webpages for more details:
+See the PyMol web pages for more details:

  * `https://www.pymol.org <pymolhome_>`_
  * `https://github.com/schrodinger/pymol-open-source <pymolopen_>`_